50 Fashion Secrets Personal Stylists Won’t Tell You for Free

 “When you find a particular piece that looks good on you and fits well, chances are that designer cuts for a body type like yours.
 Explore other options and clothing pieces in their line.
 Chances are they will look best.” —O’Connor

-Try this: Brands like Foxcroft are known for their tried-and-true women’s shirts in regular and plus sizes, with customers usually buying their favorite styles in multiple colors and sleeve lengths.
+Try this: Brands like Chico’s are known for their tried-and-true women’s shirts in regular and plus sizes, with customers usually buying their favorite styles in multiple colors and sleeve lengths.
 Try this non-iron crisp button-down in a variety of colors to wear with just about anything.

-Runway clothes are not meant to be real life clothes
+Runway clothes are not meant to be real-life clothes

-“What you see on fashion runways are not looks every day people generally like to wear.
+“What you see on fashion runways are not looks everyday people generally like to wear.
 Instead, I look more to movies and music for my fashion inspiration rather than what’s on the runway.
-It’s still current and fun but a little more realistic and wearable.” —Vicky Sullivan, stylist and blogger at Aspiring Socialite
+It’s still current and fun, but a little more realistic and wearable.” —Vicky Sullivan, stylist and blogger at Aspiring Socialite

-This is your mantra: Less is more
+Less really is more

 “My secret style weapon is a perfect classic durable white tee.
 It never goes out of style and you can dress it up with a blazer, black skinny jeans, and a pair of heels.” —Berger

 Try this: Arguably the best part of this fashion staple?
 How easy it is to buy and care for.
 Flattering white tees can be less expensive than a Starbucks latte.

 “There’s a reason celebrities are never spotted without their shades.
 Sunglasses can be the best accessory, especially if you are having a bad day, feel extra sleepy, or have a hangover.
 Glasses cover everything.” —Berger